rasikasrimal/Heartlytics/docs/encryption.md

 `localStorage`.
 The cookie is read server-side—even on the authentication pages—so the selected mode is applied on first render.
 The value is a simple string (`"light"` or `"dark"`) and does not require encryption.

+Recent simulation enhancements add an inline auto-update loader and status acknowledgment on the results panel.
+These UI changes operate client-side and introduce no new encrypted fields or key management requirements.